Legoless/Haystack/README.md

 Update
 ========
-Certain design-oriented classes and categories are in the process of being moved to the DesignKit project.
+Certain design-oriented classes and categories are in the process of being moved to the DesignKit project, to the base module.
 Haystack will still serve as a base project for all common functionalities.

 Contents
 ========